 Factors that could affect the likelihood and severity of an injury/illness include:

 The nature of work activities performed at the site

 Characteristics of the working population (e.g. age profile, gender mix, migrant status, etc)

 Remote locations present challenges in terms of medical emergency response because of distance and travel time to secondary or tertiary medical care.
 In addition, the likelihood of poor weather may delay any attempts for a medical evacuation.

-In order for us to effectively manage medical emergencies in remote locations, a site-specific Medical Emergency Response Plan (MERP) is always developed prior to mobilisation.
+In order for us to effectively manage medical emergencies in remote locations, we recommend developing a solid site-specific Medical Emergency Response Plan (MERP).
 The MERP takes into account the potential for individual and multiple casualties describing the response to various medical emergency scenarios based on the Health Risk Assessment.
 It also takes in consideration all the specific needs of the work activities, the general situation of the country in which these activities are carried out, as well as any collaboration with local authorities.
 A well developed, robust and dynamic MERP is essential in our work to save lives, reduce the risk of complications and increase the likelihood of an early recovery.

 In order to effectively implement our MERP the following resources are normally required:

 A competent Medical Emergency Response Team consisting of Designated First Aiders and Remote Healthcare Practitioners supported by Emergency Physicians and Medical Specialists through our Telemedical Support Team.

 Local health facilities with adequate medical structures (primary, secondary and tertiary health-care units), equipment and supplies

 Persons with a high risk for developing acute illnesses or deterioration of chronic illnesses poses a great challenge to work in remote locations.
 If not properly addressed, an acute event can put both the workers health and his co-workers health at risk as well as causing undesired interruption of the remote activity.